(Versions 1.0, 2.0, 3.0, and 3.1)

 (released July 5, 2012)

-NOAA Coral Reef Watch's (CRW) Version 1.0 (or 1) experimental daily global 5km (0.05 degree spatial resolution exactly) satellite coral bleaching heat stress monitoring product suite was a next-generation version of the operational twice-weekly 50km (0.5 degree spatial resolution exactly) monitoring product suite.
-It included sea surface temperature (SST), SST Anomaly, Coral Bleaching HotSpot, Degree Heating Week (DHW), and Bleaching Alert Area products, matching the core operational 50km satellite products.
-(5km versions of CRW's operational global 50km Virtual Stations and automated 50km Satellite Bleaching Alert Email System were not included in the Version 1 suite.)
+NOAA Coral Reef Watch's (CRW) Version 1.0 (or 1) experimental daily global 5km (0.05 degree spatial resolution exactly) satellite coral bleaching heat stress monitoring product suite was a next-generation version of the twice-weekly global 50km (0.5 degree spatial resolution exactly) monitoring product suite.
+It included sea surface temperature (SST), SST Anomaly, Coral Bleaching HotSpot, Degree Heating Week (DHW), and Bleaching Alert Area products, matching the core 50km satellite products.
+(5km versions of CRW's global 50km Virtual Stations and automated 50km Satellite Bleaching Alert Email System were not included in the Version 1 suite.)

-The Version 1 5km products provided two major improvements over the operational 50km products (click here for a detailed description):
+The Version 1 5km products provided two major improvements over the 50km products (click here for a detailed description):

 New-generation SST Analysis for Deriving the 5km Product Suite